w3f/polkadot-wiki/docs/general/wallets.md

 ### Enkrypt

 A multichain crypto wallet - Bitcoin, Ethereum, Polkadot, Kusama and a few parachains.
-Non-custodial, private, Hardware wallet support (Ledger and Trezor).
-Private and Open Source.
+Non-custodial, private, hardware wallet support (Ledger and Trezor).
+Private and open source.
 Hold, send, and receive tokens and NFTs.
 Swap tokens and bridge assets between chains.
 Manage multiple accounts on multiple networks.
 Connect to web3 apps.
 Recepient of development grant from Web3 Foundation.